wyzjack/wyzjack.github.io/_pages/about.md

 News
 ======
+* 01/2024: Our paper on data augmentation for video recognition is accepted by ICLR 2024.
 * 09/2023: Our papers on adaptive optimizer design and face forgery detection are accepted by ICDM 2023.
 * 08/2023: I get Master Degree in ECE from Northeastern University!
 * 05/2023: Our paper on parallel MR Imaging is accepted by [**SIAM Journal on Image Sciences**](https://www.siam.org/publications/journals/siam-journal-on-imaging-sciences-siims).